abenevaut/laravel-sentry-handler/.github/PULL_REQUEST_TEMPLATE.md

-No contributions are accepted on this READ ONLY repository.
+No contribution is accepted on this READ ONLY repository.